NetBSD/pkgsrc/pkgtools/pkglint/files/codewalk.md

 Now we are where the actual action takes place.
 The code looks straight-forward here.
 First, each line is checked on its own, and the final check is for too long files.
+Pkglint takes great care to output all diagnostics in a logical order, that is file by file, and top to bottom within each file.
+Therefore the checks for individual lines happen before the other check.

 The call to `SaveAutofixChanges` at the end looks a bit strange since none of the visible checks fixes anything.